DIY camper van conversion kits

 Van conversion kits by Nomad Vans

 As well as doing full conversion themselves, Nomad Camper Vans also have 2 kit sets available.
-The Bruny from $4,125, and the Fraser from $3,190.
+The Fraser from $3,190 and the Bruny $4,425.

 You can have it either delivered to you as a flat pack, or you can bring it in to the Nomad Camper Vans shop in Freshwater NSW and they’ll install it in your van in just a few hours.